Virgin London Marathon 2015

 - You will help to empower deaf children and young people to achieve their true potential.

-- You will have a dedicated contact in the NDCS Challenges Team to offer fundraising support and answer questions every step of the way.
+- You will have dedicated contact with Katie and Louisa in the NDCS Challenges Team who will offer fundraising support and answer your questions every step of the way.

 - You will receive an exclusive free NDCS running vest